yanghuaxuan/dhash/test/README.md

-# dHash Library Tests
+# dHash library demonstrating
-A simple webserver setup for testing dHash
+A simple webserver setup for testing and demonstrating the power of dhash using hamming distance.

 ## Instructions
 1. `cd test`